Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 Hence, if we combine formulae (\ref{kernel_approximation_3}), (\ref{kernel_approximation_4}) and (\ref{G_approximation}), we have proved that

 By (\ref{kernel_L}), we can write this equation as

 and the proposition follows from formula (\ref{cumulant_2}). \\

 By proposition~\ref{thm:MNS_trace}, to complete the proof of theorem~\ref{thm:MNS_C^n}, it remains to extend the argument of theorem~\ref{thm:C^n} to deal with test functions of the form (\ref{g_function}).
-As we can see from the following lemma, such functions depend mildly on the density $N$ and it is not difficult to finish the proof, see proposition~\ref{thm:C^n'} below.
+As we can see from the next lemma, such functions depend mildly on the density $N$ and it is not difficult to finish the proof.